pomi601/rcloud/README.md

 dependencies in this repository, we include logic to retrieve them from package libraries and compare their checksums to what we expect.

-In order to build rcloud, these tarballs must be fetched using a special `make` target prior to building.
+In order to build rcloud, these tarballs will be fetched by `make` prior to building the first time.

 # Building locally